Citizen Safety Guide Verified Protocols Updated April 2026

 Dispatch Check

-You can contact the local non-emergency dispatch or 911 to verify if an officer is on duty and assigned to your current location.
+Call the local non-emergency line or 911 to confirm whether the officer is assigned to your location.

 Step-by-Step